It doesn’t take much these days for a company to get a “#cancel” trending in their honour. Streaming giant Netflix were the latest victim, but why?

 The cause of this hashtag is a film called “Cuties”, which is about a group of 11-year olds who form a dance crew.
 While this may seem rather tame at first, the content of the film has worried many.

-Many have suggested that some of the scenes in the film equate to child pornography.
+Many have suggested that some of the scenes in the film feature children in suggestive situations and poses, which could be deemed indecent.
 As a result, there has been a fierce backlash.